jontonsoup/wman/README.md

 Installing
 ---------------------

 1. This script requires pandoc as a dependency.
 Install it here: http://johnmacfarlane.net/pandoc/installing.html.
+It also requires ruby and bundler / Gem.

 2. Next run this script: